Flex Linhas Aéreas: History

 On 18 August 2009, Flex Linhas Aéreas had its authorization to operate non-regular passenger, cargo and postal services renewed for one year by the Brazilian Civil Aviation Agency (ANAC).
 Therefore, Flex operated flights on behalf of other airlines, as contracted.
 As part of the decisions made during the 2006 split, VRG Linhas Aéreas ("new Varig", owner of the brands Varig and Gol), was obliged to purchase from Flex a minimum of 140 hours worth of services per month.
 For this reason, some of VRG Linhas Aéreas flights, usually two flights a day, were operated by Flex under Gol flight numbers.
 This agreement ended in 2009.

 In 2009 Flex was in a BRL4 billion (US$2.1 billion, EUR1.5 billion) judicial dispute with the Federal Government of Brazil, a sum that corresponded to approximately 50% of its debts.
 The question was still before the Federal Supreme Court at a time when the airline had already won the cause in all other instances.
 Furthermore, Flex's financial problems persisted, including momentary failure to pay the due insurance costs of its sole aircraft and leasing fees to the aircraft's owner, which led to the grounding of the aircraft between November 1 and November 27, 2009.

 On November 10, 2009 the director, Aurélio Penelas, was replaced by Carlos Berardinelli, who was able to reach an agreement with the lessor weeks later and Flex could fly again.
 However, on February 1, 2010, the Flex aircraft was grounded again for delays in payment of insurance and leasing fees.

 As a result of accumulated debts of around BRL10 billion (US$5.7 billion, EUR4.5 billion), on August 20, 2010, at the request of the administrator, the 1st Business Court of Rio de Janeiro declared Flex bankrupt and initiated the process of liquidation.
 However, on September 10, the bankruptcy process was suspended at the request of Ruben Berta Foundation and the company returned in practical terms to recovery order status until the validity of the bankruptcy was to be judged.

 Destinations

 Flex Linhas Aéreas operated non-regular passenger, cargo and postal services on behalf of other airlines, as contracted, Gol being its main client.
 For this reason, some VRG Linhas Aéreas flights were operated by Flex under Gol flight numbers.

 Fleet

 The fleet of Flex Linhas Aéreas included the following aircraft in August 2010:

 This sole aircraft is now parked at the aircraft junkyard at the Opa-Locka Executive Airport in Miami, Florida.

-As of June 2018, the aircraft is in the process of being scrapped.
+As of June 2018, the aircraft is reported scrapped.